Why Should Near Misses Be Reported?

 Digital data-entry is less time consuming than paper-based reporting and reduces the risk of compromised data from human error.
 Access to real-time patient information through EHR integration allows supervisors and risk management to conduct immediate follow-up documentation and analysis.
 User-friendly dashboards and analytics allow supervisors to see incidents as they occur.
 This makes it easy to track trends over time, identify areas of improvement, and proactively reduce risk.

 Using the above methods, healthcare organizations can combat underreporting to improve patient safety outcomes and reduce harm across the organization.

 Implementing an incident reporting software is an integral part of an effective patient safety initiative.
-With Performance Health Partner’s Incident Reporting Software, healthcare organizations can take action against the harmful effects of safety incidents, while focusing on delivering safe and high-quality care.
-To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.
+With Performance Health Partner’s Incident Reporting Software, healthcare organizations can take action against the harmful effects of safety incidents and near misses in healthcare, while focusing on delivering safe and high-quality care.
+To learn more, download our whitepaper below.